ux-rose/hello-world/README.md

 So far I've learned:

-a. how to created a repository
+a. how to create a repository

 b. how to add branches to my repository